IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

    - YAML: examine the YAML that describes your pod
    - Environment: lists the environment variables defined for your pod.
 For our `hello-openshift` pod, there is none.
    - Logs: shows the console log for your container.
 Note that it is the same log as the log from the Introduction to Docker lab, as the same image is being used.
    - Terminal: Opens a remote shell into your container.
-As with the Introduction to Docker lab, no shell is available within the container.
+As with the Introduction to Docker lab, no shell is available within the container for this image.
 This makes it more secure, but also more difficult to debug.

 ### First Service